This guide covers everything you need to know about starting an event planning business.

 - Event Budget Presentation– the “bottom line” is essential to making the event happen.
 Paint a picture for your client by outlining the costs estimates, miscellaneous expenses, contingency fund, and then the actual costs of each event component.
 Prior to adding dollar values to each component of your event proposal, recognize each part of the event that incurs a cost.

 - Finishing Touches– Before submitting your event proposal, finesse the document by reviewing it and ensuring it fulfills the needs and requirements of the client’s RFP.
-As with any professional document, have someone proofread the document, so it’s free of spelling and grammatical errors, reads logically, and clearly addresses your client’s needs.
-When it’s ready, print it on high quality paper or create a landing page with a special URL specifically for that event proposal.
+As with any professional document, have someone proofread the document, so it’s free of spelling and grammatical errors, reads logically and clearly addresses your client’s needs.
+When it’s ready, print it on a high-quality paper or create a landing page with a special URL specifically for that event proposal.
 It’s also a good idea to include an introductory video and a PDF download of the document.

 Upon receipt of the proposal, the client will review your proposal and choose to decline or accept.
 Let’s assume they accept (which they should if you’ve followed our suggestions)!
 Upon acceptance, you will then follow through with the event planning process – as outlined in “Everything you Need to Learn How to be an Event Planner.”